Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model

-The Type~II seesaw scenario~\cite{Magg:1980ut, Schechter:1980gr, Cheng:1980qt, Mohapatra:1980yp, Lazarides:1980nt} instead provides Majorana masses for the light neutrinos without needing to extend the SM gauge group or fermion content.
-A single scalar triplet $\Delta_L$ with the irreducible representation $(3,2)$ under $SU(2)_L \otimes U(1)_Y$ can partially break the electroweak (EW) symmetry with its VEV $v_\Delta$.
+The Type~II seesaw~\cite{Magg:1980ut, Schechter:1980gr, Cheng:1980qt, Mohapatra:1980yp, Lazarides:1980nt} provides Majorana masses for the light neutrinos without extending the SM gauge group or fermion content.
+A single scalar triplet $\Delta_L = (3,2)$ under $SU(2)_L \otimes U(1)_Y$ can partially break the electroweak (EW) symmetry with its VEV $v_\Delta$.
 The Yukawa term that couples the left-handed lepton doublet to the triplet with the coupling $Y_\Delta$ then leads to the Majorana neutrino mass matrix $M_\nu \propto Y_\Delta v_\Delta$.